11 Things You Must Do Once You Start Making $100,000

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Stepping into the six-figure club brings up a lot of emotions.
-Happiness, joy, celebration, and excitement are super common.
-But what about fear, panic, and confusion?
+Stepping into the six-figure club can bring up a lot of emotions.
+Happiness, joy, celebration, and excitement are super common when achieving more financial success, but they can also create their own problems.

 Just what do you do when you achieve more financial stability?
 In a world where inflation is up and everything costs more, it feels even more confusing and unclear.

-Here are 11 things you must do to cope with financial stress once you start making $100,000.
+Here are 11 things you must do to ensure you keep yourself financially fit once you start making $100,000.

 Kittiphan/Adobe woman checking bills, taxes, bank account balance and calculating expenses